-State of Risk: How Hobbling the EPA Would Threaten California's Health, Families, Jobs and Economy
+State of Risk: How Hobbling the EPA Would Threaten Minnesota's Health, Families, Jobs and Economy

 The Environmental Protection Agency has worked for decades to protect public health and the environment, cleaning up our air, water, and land as our economy has continued to grow.

-But now the Trump administration is proposing deep cuts to the EPA's budget, including the \$304.9 million in EPA grants that California received last year (FY2016).
+But now the Trump administration is proposing deep cuts to the EPA's budget, including the \$74.6 million in EPA grants that Minnesota received last year (FY2016).

-Decisions are being made in Washington, D.C. that could move California backward to a dirtier and more dangerous era.
-Hollowing out the EPA would be a disaster for California, imperiling a generation's worth of environmental safeguards.
+Decisions are being made in Washington, D.C. that could move Minnesota backward to a dirtier and more dangerous era.
+Hollowing out the EPA would be a disaster for Minnesota, imperiling a generation's worth of environmental safeguards.

-If President Trump succeeds in his plan to cut EPA's budget by almost one-third, the lowest since the 1970s, Californians would face a future with more asthma attacks, more mercury, arsenic, lead and other toxic substances in our drinking water, more untreated waste sites, higher cancer risks, and fewer investigations to make polluters pay for the costs of cleaning up their waste.
+If President Trump succeeds in his plan to cut EPA's budget by almost one-third, the lowest since the 1970s, Minnesotans would face a future with more asthma attacks, more mercury, arsenic, lead and other toxic substances in our drinking water, more untreated waste sites, higher cancer risks, and fewer investigations to make polluters pay for the costs of cleaning up their waste.

-Breathing would be at risk in California
+Breathing would be at risk in Minnesota

-- More than 2.3 million adults and 649,000 children in California have been diagnosed with asthma.
-Asthma sent more than 72,000 California children to the emergency room in 2012, and asthma-related hospitalizations in California cost hundreds of millions of dollars every year.
+- More than 221,000 adults and 57,000 children in Minnesota have been diagnosed with asthma.
+Asthma was responsible for nearly 20,000 emergency room visits and more than 3,500 hospitalizations in Minnesota in 2010, at a cost of hundreds of millions of dollars.
 EPA is responsible for implementing clean air safeguards designed to prevent up to 850,000 asthma attacks across the country every year. - EPA's longstanding work to cut smog pollution has helped reduce the occurrence of "Code Red" days when air pollution is so bad that people are advised not to spend time outside.
-EPA grants cover over 25% of state and local air quality monitoring costs, but one-third of that funding would disappear under the Trump budget.
+The Trump Administration budget would cut nearly one-third from programs that help state, local and tribal communities monitor air quality.

-Drinking, swimming and outdoor water activities in California would be at risk
+Drinking, swimming and outdoor water activities in Minnesota would be at risk

-- Over 7.3 million Californians rely on surface waters for drinking.
+- Over 1 million Minnesotans rely on surface waters for drinking.
 EPA helps deal with "nonpoint source" runoff pollution that drains into those waterways.
 This includes fertilizers and insecticides, grease and toxic chemicals from energy production, acid drainage from abandoned mines, and bacteria and nutrients from livestock, and faulty septic systems.
-EPA provided California with \$8.7 million to help protect its surface water in FY 2016, but the Trump administration would eliminate that funding. - Trump's budget would even eliminate EPA programs that protect our beaches, coastal waterways, and the San Francisco Bay.
+EPA provided Minnesota with \$5.6 million to help protect its surface water in FY 2016, but the Trump administration would eliminate that funding. - Trump's budget would even eliminate the EPA program that protects the Great Lakes from toxic substances, pollution and invasive species.

-Lead poisoning would be a risk in California
+Lead poisoning would be a risk in Minnesota

-- Over five decades, EPA has worked to stop the use of lead in gasoline, paint, plumbing pipes, and soil, reducing the amount of lead in Americans' blood by more than 90% since the mid-1970s.
-But more than a million kids, disproportionately in low-income communities of color, still have elevated levels of lead in their blood, as the crisis in Flint, Michigan reminded us. - Trump's budget would eliminate the EPA's Lead Risk Reduction Program, cut millions of dollars from the Children's Health program, and do away with the Environmental Justice program that seeks to ensure our environmental laws don't discriminate based on race, ethnicity, or income level.
+• Over five decades, EPA has worked to stop the use of lead in gasoline, paint, plumbing pipes and soil, reducing the amount of lead in Americans' blood by more than 90 percent since the mid-1970s.
+But nationwide, more than a million kids, disproportionately in low-income and minority communities still have elevated levels of lead in their blood, as the crisis in Flint, Michigan reminded us.
+The president's budget would eliminate EPA's Lead Risk Reduction Program and cut or scale children's health programs and shutter the agency's Office of Environmental Justice.

-Land in the Golden State would be at risk
+Land in the Land of 10,000 Lakes would be at risk